sprakhil/OCRQuest/README.md

 This project is a web-based prototype that performs Optical Character Recognition (OCR) on an uploaded image containing text in Hindi and English.
 The application also implements a basic keyword search functionality based on the extracted text.

 ## Virtual Environment setup
-setup virtual environment using "python -m venv ocr-env" and activated using "ocr-env\Scripts\activate"
+Setup virtual environment using "python -m venv ocr-env" and activated using "ocr-env\Scripts\activate"

 ## Features